studycats/help-center/markdown/en/32449196012185-Switching-learner-profiles.md

 ---
 title: Switching learner profiles
-category: faq
+category: FAQs
-section: updates
+section: Game updates
 ---
 ###

-**How to Switch and Create Profiles for Up to 4 Learners**
+**How to switch and create profiles for up to 4 learners**
 Here's how you can switch between profiles and add new ones:

 ![](https://help.studycat.com/hc/article_attachments/32456628954137)

-**Creating New Profiles**
+**Creating new profiles**

 * Tap the cat icon in the top left corner of the screen
-* Tap the "Switch" icon (the square with two blue cat heads)
+* Tap the "Switch" icon: Look for the square with two blue cat heads
 * Select "+"
-* Choose a cat, enter name and age
+* Pick a cat, enter name and age

-**Switching Profiles**
+**Switching profiles**

 * Tap the cat icon
 * Tap the "Switch" icon
-* Select the profile you want to switch to from the list
+* Pick the profile (cat) you want to switch to from the list

-**Managing Profiles**
+**Managing profiles**

-* Editing: To edit a profile, tap the "Profiles" icon, select the profile, and choose "Edit"
+* Editing: To edit a profile, go to "Profiles" icon, select the profile, and choose "Edit."
-* Deleting: Profiles cannot be deleted at this time
+* Deleting: you can not delete profiles currently.